matte-oss/dji-pano-stitcher/README.md

 ## Prerequisites

 - [Python 3.7+](https://www.python.org/)
-- Images captured by DJI device (in a folder)
+- Images captured by DJI drone (in a folder, they should be 26)
 - [Hugin](http://hugin.sourceforge.net/) installed (CLI tools in PATH or default locations)
 - [ImageMagick](https://imagemagick.org/) installed (magick in PATH)
 - On Linux: `exiftool` installed via package manager